CSE237-SP24/project-mark-lydia-drew/README.md

 # base-project

-ITERATION 1:
+ITERATION 1: See previous commit.

+ITERATION 2:

   User stories completed:

-   - As a user, I want to be able to create a bank account.
+   - As a user, I want to be able to have a password secure my account.

-   - As a user, I want to be able to deposit and withdraw money in my account.
+   - As a user, I want to have my information saved across sessions.

-   - As a user, I want to be able to add a credit/debit card to my account.
+   - As a user, I want to be able to submit an application for a loan.

-   - As a user, I want to be able to see the cards linked to my account.

-   - As a user, I want to be able to remove a card linked to my account.
+   - As a user, I want to be able to pay my bills through my account.

   User stories for next iteration:

-   - As a user, I want to have my information saved between sessions.

-   - As a user, I want to have a password to protect my user information.

    - As a user, I want to have multiple accounts user a single user.

+   - As a user, I want to be able to check my credit score.

+   - As a user, I want to view my account's activity history.

   *Other stories may come up as we work on it, but this is what we have so far.